Mining

 Inventories

-What's reported in Inventories?
+What should be reported in Inventories?

 Inventories excludes depreciable assets of the business/organisation.
 These assets should be reported in the relevant categories in Capital expenditure and disposal of assets.
 Inventories are categorised as follows:

-- Raw materials, fuels, containers etc: Goods that a business/organisation holds with the intention of using them to produce other goods or in rendering services.
+- Raw materials, fuels, containers etc. – goods that a business/organisation holds with the intention of using them to produce other goods or in rendering services.
 For example, paper supplies for use in printing newspapers (good produced) or raw food to make a meal (provide a service).

-- Work in progress less progress payments billed: Goods that require some transformation to reach the condition they are to be sold in, for example, partially assembled machinery.
+- Work in progress less progress payments billed – goods that require some transformation to reach the condition they are to be sold in, for example, partially assembled machinery.
 The value of work in progress inventories should be reported net of progress payments billed.

-- Finished goods (including inventories for resale): Goods that are to be sold in their current condition, including goods for resale
+- Finished goods (including inventories for resale) – goods that are to be sold in their current condition, including goods for resale.

 Capital expenditure and disposal of assets